 The School of Cinema is pleased to offer a number of internal scholarship opportunities.
+The College of Liberal & Creative Arts also has a full list of scholarships available.
 For full application requirements and to apply please go to the Academic Works website.
 All scholarships will be disbursed in the Fall semester.

-All applications for Spring 2022 Scholarships and awards are due by Friday, April 15 at NOON unless otherwise noted.
+Applications for Cinema related scholarships and awards for Spring 2023 are due by April 15 at NOON unless otherwise noted.

 Awarded to a student working in Equity, Diversity, Inclusion and Access whether in service learning, advocacy, and activism or in research and creative activity in the School of Cinema by a sophomore, junior or senior enrolled in the upcoming Fall semester.
 Please submit: